Kishore-SR/Bat-Ball-Wicket/Readme.md

 ## Bat Ball Wicket 🏏

 This is a simple game built to practice JavaScript.
-The game involves selecting between Bat, Ball, and Wicket, with basic game logic winner is decided.
+The game involves selecting between Bat, Ball, and Wicket, with basic logic to determine the winner.

 [![Project Link](https://img.shields.io/badge/Game%20Link-37a779?style=for-the-badge)](https://bat-ball-wicket.web.app/)